SOC-CyberSec-Labs/Detection-Lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk SIEM system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Metasploit for malware creation and remote access against a target system.

 ## Network Diagram